chipsalliance/firrtl-spec/abi.md

 This circuit has one target named `Target` with two options, `A` and `B`.
 Module `Foo` may be specialized using an instance choice that will instantiate `Bar` by default and `Baz` if `Target` is set to `A`.
 If `Target` is set to `B`, then the default instantiation, `Bar`, will occur.
+Module `Foo` includes a probe whose define is inside the instance choice.

 ``` firrtl
 FIRRTL version 4.0.0